canax/htmlform/REVISION.md

 * Move legend to create(), can be overridden in getHTML().
 * Make Form properties protected, not public.
 * Enable to set class attribute to the output element through Form::setOUtputClass().
+* Create FormElementInputButton and move createHTML there.
+* Make FormElement abstract and create a FormElementFactory.